umgpy/DLUS/README.md

   - output data    [out_path] : 'Output' > ddbb

 Organization of input data: The ddbb folder should contain a different folder for each case to process.
 In each case folder, the image scan should be saved in a sub-folder named "img", and the manual OAR segmentations - if available - in a sub-folder named "mOAR".

+**You must create the folder "Input" and add there your database folder.** The rest will be done automatically.

 As an example: